cognitect/transit-format/README.md

 ### Extensibility

 Applications can extend Transit as necessary.
-There are two steps to extending Transit: defining a new semantic type and adding handlers and decoders to map from / to programming language types.
+There are two steps to extending Transit: defining a new semantic type and adding write and read handlers to map from / to programming language types.

 To define a new semantic type, specify its meaning, tag and representation.
 You can also define a string representation and a verbose representation, but they are not required.
 For instance, you could define a new semantic type representing a point in the Cartesian coordinate system, with the tag "point" and represented as an array of two integers x and y: